 The more you can take away from your experience, the more prepared you will be the next time around when facing a similar predicament.

 How to Live a Resourceful Life

-In order to live a resourceful life you must begin seeing every problem as an opportunity that you can take advantage of.
+In order to live a resourceful life, you must begin seeing every problem as an opportunity that you can take advantage of.
 However, in order to see things this way you must make an effort to invest heavily in educating yourself.
-I of course don’t necessarily mean the traditional forms of education.
+I, of course, don’t necessarily mean the traditional forms of education.
 Traditional education is important, but it will in most instances not be enough to help you work through your life’s problems successfully.
-What you need is the education that comes through real world experience.
+What you need is the education that comes from real-world experience.
 That is what will help you become more resourceful when dealing with problems.

 In order to understand what kinds of internal resources you should be focusing on building comes down to the kind of person you seek to become.
 Ask yourself:

 What kind of person do I seek to become?

 What goals will help me become this person?

 Given this, it’s quite clear to see the formula at play here.
 We need to first define what kind of person we are striving to become, then we need to acquire the necessary internal resources to grow and develop into this person, and finally we can then use those resources to help us accomplish the goals that lay down the foundations of the legacy we would like to leave behind.